jeanslack/Videomass/Contribute.md

 ## Donations

-If you like Videomass, maybe you can make me some donation:
+If you like Videomass, maybe you can make some donations to promote the development of the application:

 [Donate](https://flattr.com/@gianlu){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 .mr-2 }